-After the beginning of diamond fashioning in the form of point cuts, cutters were quickly aware of their actions having influence on the performance of the stone in regard to their beauty.
-The angles of the pavilion facets proved to be in direct correlation to the stone's ability to return light in the direction of the viewer's eyes.
+Once the practice of diamond fashioning had begun, early stones in the form of point cuts, cutters quickly became aware that their actions had an influence on the beauty of the finished stone.
+The angles of the pavilion facets proved to directly correlate to the stone’s ability to return light in the direction of the viewer’s eyes.
 A table facet improved the appearance of a stone immensely.
-The first table cuts were in fact pyramidal point cuts with one point removed completely and the other turned into a flat culet.
+The first table cuts were, in fact, pyramidal point cuts with one point removed completely and the other turned into a flat culet.

 The rough diamonds that were available in the renaissance all came from the Golconda diamond fields in India.
 One has to consider that perfect octahedrons were the most popular shape in India.
 These stones were likely never to reach Europe.
 A lot of rough that found it’s way to Europe had odd shapes that were unwanted in India.
 It is these ‘rejects’ that forced the European cutter to become creative in it’s cutting designs.